GCBallesteros/quaternions/docs/dsl/commands/listPoints.md

 # listPoints

-Returns a list of all point names in the scene.
+Returns a list of all point names in the scene

+The `listPoints` function returns an array containing the names of all points currently in the scene.
+This includes regular points, oriented points, and satellite

+This function is useful for discovering what points are available in the current scene, especially whe working with a complex scene or when you need to iterate through all points.

 ## Syntax